Darkelf2024/Darkelf-Shell/README.md

 ## Overview

-**Darkelf Shell** is a privacy-focused, anti-fingerprinting browser shell with advanced post-quantum security features.
+**Darkelf Shell** is a privacy-focused, anti-fingerprinting browser shell with advanced security features.
 It is designed for researchers, privacy enthusiasts, and anyone seeking maximum anonymity and anti-tracking defenses.

 ---